Pulp Engine Document Rendering

 Pick the founding track that fits.

-Before GA there are two standard paid tracks below, plus an Enterprise path for multi-deployment engagements and custom procurement.
+Before GA there are three standard paid tracks below, plus an Enterprise path for multi-deployment engagements and custom procurement.
 Individual is for solo builders.
 Team is for multi-engineer rollouts that need a tighter feedback loop.
+SaaS & Resale is for products that resell renders or bill end-customers per document.
 Enterprise is a contracting and scope path, not a feature-gated product edition — the product itself is identical across tiers.

-Both include the full product, no per-render fees, and free dev, staging, and CI use.
-The difference is the level of rollout support you want while the product hardens toward GA.
+All include the full product, no per-render fees, and free dev, staging, and CI use.
+The difference is the scale of your deployment and the level of rollout support you want while the product hardens toward GA.

 One production deployment for solo builders who want to ship now and keep support simple.